Health Update and Emotional Struggles After Stoma Surgery

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,372 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 weewee

-I have a friend that had her rectum removed because they thought it might get cancer, and now she is upset because she can't get a reversal and wishes that she would have waited until the tests showed that the cancer had spread to the rectum.
+I have a friend who had her rectum removed because they thought it might get cancer, and now she is upset because she can't get a reversal and wishes that she had waited until the tests showed that the cancer had spread to the rectum.
 Because once it's gone, there is no return.
 As far as your hubby, tell him it would be like if he got E.D.
 You would go to the doctor with him to get the problem fixed, and you wouldn't look at him any less and still love him the same.
-Sex is the same, you just have to prepare before fun time, just the same as if he had E.D.
+Sex is the same; you just have to prepare before fun time, just the same as if he had E.D.
 Just remember, you are still like fine china with an upgrade.
 You will last longer now.

 DH